-The heat capacity of \pcto reveals an anomaly at the temperature T$_{\rm an}{=}0.87$~K~\cite{Koteswararao2014}.
-Although this is clearly not a sharp $\lambda$-anomaly and is unlikely to indicate a phase transition, further verification of the magnetic ground state is necessary.
-Neutron diffraction directly measures the spatial Fourier transform of the spin-spin correlation function and would show resolution-limited magnetic Bragg peaks in the case of long-range magnetic order.
-Figure~\ref{Figure:2}a shows the neutron powder diffraction patterns of \pcto measured above and below T$_{\rm an}$ at temperatures T$=2$~K and 0.1~K, respectively.
+In agreement with previous specific heat~\cite{Koteswararao2014} and muon spin relaxation~\cite{Khuntia2016} (Supplementary Note 2) measurements we did not find any evidence for long-range magnetic order or static magnetism in powder samples of \pcto down to $20$~mK.
+We also performed neutron diffraction which directly measures the spatial Fourier transform of the spin-spin correlation function and would show resolution-limited magnetic Bragg peaks in the case of long-range magnetic order.
+Figure~\ref{Figure:2}a shows the neutron powder diffraction patterns of \pcto measured at temperatures $T=2$~{\rm K} and $0.1$~{\rm K} above and below $T\sim1$~{\rm K} respectively where features are observed in the specific heat and muon spin relaxation.
 Both patterns can be described entirely by considering only the known crystal structure of \pcto~\cite{Wulff1997}.
 The absence of any additional Bragg peaks that could correspond to long-range magnetic order is further revealed by taking the difference between the diffraction patterns at these two temperatures as shown by the lower green curve.
 To establish an upper limit on the maximum size of any possible static ordered moment, several magnetic structures were simulated and compared to the data.
-Figure~\ref{Figure:2}b shows a magnetic Bragg peak compatible with the magnetic structure of the iso-structural compound SrCuTe$_{2}$O$_{6}$~\cite{Chillal2018}.
-The ordered moment if present must be smaller than $\approx 0.05 \mu_{B}$/Cu$^{2+}$ which is much less than the total spin moment of the Cu$^{2+}$ ion of $1 \mu_{B}$ indicating that static magnetism is suppressed.
+Figure~\ref{Figure:2}b shows a modeled magnetic Bragg peak compatible with the magnetic structure of the iso-structural compound SrCuTe$_{2}$O$_{6}$ for different sizes of the ordered moment~\cite{Chillal2020}.
+The ordered moment if present must be smaller than $\approx0.05~\mu_{B}$/Cu$^{2+}$ which is much less than the total spin moment of the Cu$^{2+}$ ion of $1~\mu_{B}$ indicating that static magnetism is suppressed.